philou/philou.github.com/source/_posts/2012-01-11-a-nice-place-to-find-free-pictures-for-my-web.markdown

 posterous_slug: a-nice-place-to-find-free-pictures-for-my-web
 comments: true
 ---
-<p>While I was looking for photos for an article on&nbsp; <a href="http://www.mes-courses.fr/blog">blog for mes-courses.fr</a>, I found this site : <a href="http://www.photo-libre.fr">http://www.photo-libre.fr</a>.
-There are a lot of pictures, both &euro; free and royalties free.
-All that is asked for is a backing to <a href="http://www.photo-libre.fr/">http://www.photo-libre.fr</a>.</p>
+While I was looking for photos for an article on [blog for mes-courses.fr](http://www.mes-courses.fr/blog), I found this site : [http://www.photo-libre.fr](http://www.photo-libre.fr/).
+There are a lot of pictures, both €-free and royalties free.
+All that is asked for is a linking back to [http://www.photo-libre.fr](http://www.photo-libre.fr/).